Annobonese Creole: Simple sentences

-Noun Classification
+Noun classification

 Nouns of Annobonese Creole are generally invariable, without employing grammatical gender or class.
 However, to express the specific gender of an animate noun to differentiate something that is male versus female, napay (male, man) or miela (female) may be added to the root word.
 For example: napay may be joined with mina (child) to form napay mina (boy, son).
+Actually the correct form would be "mina napay" (child male) and "mina namay" (child female).
 The same may be done with miela + mina = miela mina (girl, daughter).
+Again ("mina miela") - (young woman, an adolecense).
+In contrast, for a young male, na-nome (nanome) is used.

+In a sense, namay is female and miela is a woman.
+Nampay or nome is male.

 Plurality

 The plurality of a noun in Annobonese Creole usually goes unmarked (Ø) due to the fact that it can be implied from the context in which the noun fits within a sentence or clause.
 If the plurality cannot be directly implied and a type of plurality marker is necessary, there are a few ways in which to do so: